jiaomeizhou/fire-Unet-NDWS/README.md

 2. Change num_in_channels from 12 to 6 in the dataset setup for train, val, and test
 3. Change the input_shape from (32,32,12) to (32,32,6) in the model

+## Run Jupyter Notebook to test subset base on fire size and fire spread speed

+1. Change the test dataset path for corresponding .tfrecords subset fire (see example in Unet_test_subset_of_dataset)
+2. Load h5 file and run test function

 ## References and Acknowledgements
 Our code is based on the following repositories, we thank the authors for their excellent contributions.